IRTF-HRPC/create-ietf-draft-repo-action/README.md

 ## How To Create A New Repo

-To create a new repository, go to the Actions tab and select Generate new repo in the sidebar.
+To create a new repository, go to the Actions tab and select Generate new repository in the sidebar.

 ![Generate new repo](images/new_repo_workflow.png)